-This monument provides lodging for a large number of breeding seabirds, including the Sterna dougallii, the Sterna hirundo, the Puffinus lherminieri and the Calonectris borealis, as well as some species of terrestrial birds as the Buteo buteo rothschildi, the Columba palumbus azorica, the Fringilla coelebs moreletti and the Serinus canaria.
+Among the seabirds that breed in the Monument, the most noteworthy are the Sterna dougallii, the Sterna hirundo, the Puffinus lherminieri and the Calonectris borealis.
+In this area are also present some species of terrestrial birds as the Buteo buteo rothschildi, the Columba palumbus azorica, the Fringilla coelebs moreletti and the Serinus canaria.

 Regarding flora, and due to the unique characteristics of this place, it is possible to observe a meadow of Rumex azoricus, a protected species that forms communities in scarce sites.
 Other endemic species such as the Erica azorica, the Myosotis maritima and the Festuca petraea also stand out.

 This site is part of the Special Area of Conservation (SAC) Ponta dos Rosais within the Natura 2000 network, also constituting an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization and a geosite of the Azores UNESCO Global Geopark.